reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Intended Uses

-• Lightweight STEM reasoning on edge or mobile devices.
+• Lightweight STEM reasoning on edge/mobile devices

-• Educational tutoring and proof drafting.
+• Educational tutoring and proof drafting

-• Component in multi-model pipelines requiring a small, fast reasoner.
+• Component in multi-model pipelines requiring a small, fast reasoner

-• IoT and embedded inference applications.
+• IoT and embedded inference applications

 Limitations